Are you curious about the latest technology in the manufacturing industry? Look no further than laser welding head technology.

 Welding process using laser head technology

 Laser welding head is a method of welding that utilizes the radiant energy of the laser head.

 The working principle involves exciting the active medium of the laser head, such as a mixture of CO2 and other gases or a YAG yttrium aluminum garnet crystal, in a specific manner to cause it to oscillate back and forth within the resonator.
 This produces an excitation radiation beam.

 When the beam comes into contact with the workpiece, its energy is absorbed, causing the temperature of the material to reach its melting point, thus enabling welding to take place.

 1. Laser welding head welding mode

-The interior of the workpiece is not completely penetrated, and there is basically no vaporization.
-It is mainly used for welding low-speed thin-walled materials.
+Heat conduction welding heads diffuse heat into the workpiece through heat transfer, causing melting to occur only on the welding surface.
+The interior of the workpiece is not fully penetrated, and there is minimal vaporization.
+This type of welding head is mainly used for welding low-speed, thin-walled materials.

 2. Shape, structure and performance of laser welded heads

 Due to the small focal spot produced by the laser head, the heat-affected zone during welding is significantly smaller compared to traditional welding methods.
 In most cases, laser welding does not require filler metal.